mist64/cbm6502asm/README.md

 * `A`: Address error.
 Indicates bad address valued expression was evaluated.
 May indicate branch out of range.
 * `B`: Balance error.
 Quotes, or angle brackets are mispaired on this line.
 * `E`: Expression error.
 Invalid syntax in an expression.
-This error is npore serious than a syntax error.
-Occurs when invalid expressions are used in critical places ( like * = undefined_symbol).
+This error is more serious than a syntax error.
+Occurs when invalid expressions are used in critical places (like * = undefined_symbol).
 * `F`: Field error.
 Something is missing on the line.
 * `J`: Indicates that the address space is filled and that the resulting object code has wrapped from $FFFF to $0000 and a byte was created at $0000.
 * `M`: Multiply-defined symbol.
 A symbol is defined more than once (where this is illegal).
 All but the first definition are ignored.